 Plurilock's growth strategy also includes completing strategic acquisitions.
-In assessing the suitability of potential acquisition targets ("PAT"), Plurilock considers numerous operational and strategic factors as they related to Plurilock which may include, amongst others, the following: enhanced ,additional and diversification of product offerings and customer lists; strong brands and Intellectual Property; and accretive revenue and costs synergies.
-To date, Plurilock has not made any such acquisitions.
+In assessing the suitability of potential acquisition targets ("PAT"), Plurilock considers numerous operational and strategic factors as they relate to Plurilock which may include, amongst others, the following: enhanced, additional and diversification of product offerings and customer lists; strong brands and Intellectual Property; and accretive revenue and costs synergies.
+Please refer to subsequent events section for more details on acquisitions completed subsequent to the year end.

-Plurilock's proposed acquisition model is expected to include paying for acquisitions with a combination of cash, shares, and earn-out payments (debt).
+Plurilock's proposed acquisition model is expected to include paying for acquisitions with a combination of cash, shares, and debt earn-out payments.
 Acquisitions may also be structured to accommodate the continued involvement for the vendor and the retention of individuals key to the success and viability of the acquired firm.
 The structure of Plurilock's acquisitions, including the proportion of cash, shares, and earn-out payments/debt as consideration are subject to deal specific factors including business, legal and tax advice.